 Often a first-time fisher will catch a sunfish or bluegill.
-Though small, these fish provide excitement and the thrill of the catch.
+Though small, these sunnies fish provide excitement and the thrill of the catch.
 This first fishing experience often remains with you for life, and you never forget the thrill of "something" on the other end of the line.

-A Bluegill is a Sunfish
+Bluegill vs Sunfish: A Bluegill Is a Sunfish

 Rock Bass and Pumpkinseed Sunfish

 Rock bass have a red eye and a large mouth.
-The mouth is so long, it extends beyond the edge of the eye.
-The rock bass is gray to green, with gold tones.
+The mouth is so long that it extends beyond the edge of the eye.
+The rock bass coloration is gray to green with some golden tones.
 The color fades to white at the belly.
 The rock bass is most easily identified by six spiny bones in the anal fin.
-The pumpkinseed sunfish is more round-shaped and has an orange or yellow belly.
-The sides of the pumpkinseed sunfish are very colorful.
-In addition, the pumpkinseed sunfish has a black gill flap and a smaller red spot on the edge of the gill flap.
+These fish have one of the widest ranges in North America with fish in the waters of New England and Southern Canada all the way out to the Mississippi and beyond.

 Green Sunfish and Longear Sunfish